Menu Icon

 PGT-A benefits

-Research has shown that euploid embryos identified by PGT-A are more likely to successfully implant in the uterus and lead to a live birth compared to untested embryos.viii Knowing whether embryos are chromosomally normal before transfer may be particularly useful for those with repeated implantation failure (RIF) or recurrent pregnancy loss (RPL).ix It is also generally accepted that euploid embryos are much more likely to implant than aneuploid embryos and have more implantation potential than mosaic embryos.
+Research has shown that euploid embryos identified by PGT-A are more likely to successfully implant in the uterus and lead to a live birth compared to untested embryos.viii Knowing whether embryos are chromosomally normal before transfer may be particularly useful for females with recurrent implantation failure (RIF) or recurrent pregnancy loss (RPL).
+It is also generally accepted that euploid embryos are much more likely to implant than aneuploid embryos and have more implantation potential than mosaic embryos.ix

-A study published in Fertility and Sterility found that after being identified by PGT-A, euploid embryos had a 70 percent implantation rate compared with 53 percent for mosaic embryos.x Another study found a difference in implantation rates of 57.2 percent versus 46.5 percent in euploid and mosaic embryos, respectively.xi The extent of mosaicism also has an impact: a recent study of 108 women with only mosaic embryos showed a difference in live birth rates of 44.5 percent in low-level mosaics and 36 percent in high-level mosaics.xii
+A study published in Fertility and Sterility found that after being identified by PGT-A, euploid embryos had a 70 percent implantation rate compared with 53 percent for mosaic embryos.x Another study found a difference in implantation rates of 57.2 percent versus 46.5 percent in euploid and mosaic embryos, respectively.xi The extent of mosaicism also has an impact; a recent study of 108 females with only mosaic embryos showed a live birth rate of 44.5 percent in low-level mosaics (embryos in which fewer than half of the biopsied cells are aneuploid) compared to 36 percent in high-level mosaics (embryos in which half or more of the biopsied cells are aneuploid).xii

-The risk of aneuploidy increases with maternal age, and PGT-A allows people to select euploid embryos for transfer, if euploid embryos are produced.
-For women 26 to 35 years old, over 65 percent of embryos tested euploid, based on PGT-A in over 10,000 embryo biopsies.xiii This declined steeply to less than 20 percent euploid after age 42.
-Another study showed that the likelihood of having at least one euploid embryo per cycle is over 80 percent up until age 35 but decreases rapidly to less than 40 percent after age 44.xiv While statistics from different studies differ, the evidence consistently shows that increasing maternal age is significantly correlated with increasing chances of producing aneuploid embryos.
+It is also known that the risk of aneuploidy increases with maternal age.
+Therefore, PGT-A might be particularly beneficial for patients at increased risk, allowing for the selection of euploid embryos for transfer, if euploid embryos are produced.
+For females 26 to 35 years old, over 65 percent of embryos tested euploid, based on PGT-A in over 10,000 embryo biopsies.xiii This number declined steeply to less than 20 percent euploid after age 42.
+Another study showed that the likelihood of having at least one euploid embryo per IVF cycle is over 80 percent up until age 35, but decreases rapidly to less than 40 percent after age 44.xiv While statistics from different studies vary, the evidence consistently shows that increasing maternal age is significantly correlated with increasing chances of producing aneuploid embryos.

 Shorter IVF treatment time

-For women with a significant number of embryos, PGT-A can shorten the treatment time and subsequent time to live birth.
-A 2018 study published in Fertility & Sterility reported that the average time in IVF treatment was reduced by over three months for women with more than two embryos.xv The shorter time in treatment was mainly due to fewer unsuccessful transfers after genetic testing, although fewer miscarriages also shortened treatment time.
-That same study also determined the average woman spends 56 days away from treatment after a failed embryo transfer and 134 days away from treatment after a pregnancy loss.xvi PGT-A genetic screening also shortens the time to live birth for women of advanced maternal age.xvii
+For females with a significant number of embryos, PGT-A can shorten the treatment time and subsequent time to live birth.
+A 2018 study reported that PGT-A decreases the average time in IVF for patients with more than two embryos by more than three months.xv The shorter time in treatment was mainly due to fewer unsuccessful transfers after genetic testing, although fewer miscarriages also shortened treatment time.
+That same study also determined the average female spends 56 days away from treatment after a failed embryo transfer and 134 days away from treatment after a pregnancy.xvi PGT-A also shortens the time to live birth for individuals of advanced maternal age.xvii

 Reduced risk of miscarriage